Nonparametric Least Squares Estimators for Interval Censoring: Introduction

 \begin{remark} {\rm The {\it left} derivative of the convex minorant at $P_i$ determines the value of $\hat{F}_n$ at $T_i$ and hence (by right continuity of the distribution function $\hat F_n$) on $[T_i,T_{i+1})$, a region to the {\it right} of $T_i$. } \end{remark}

 Lemma \ref{lem:charMLECS} shows that $\hat F_n$ is in fact the {\it isotonic regression} on the indicators $\dd_i=1_{\{X_i T_i\}}$, that is, it minimizes

+over all monotone nondecreasing (not necessarily bounded by $0$ and $1$) functions $F$, see p.\ 43 in section 1.1 of part 2 of \cite{GrWe:92}.
+It also follows from Theorem 1.2.1 on p.\ 7 of \cite{rwd:88}, where the connection brtween the derivative of the greatest convex minorant and the solution of the isotonic regression problem is given.

-over all monotone nondecreasing (not necessarily bounded by $0$ and $1$) functions $F$. so we have the two characterizations of the nonparametric maximum likelihood estimator, the characterization as a maximizer of (\ref{eq:loglikICI}) and the characterization as a minimizer of (\ref{LS_CS}) (see, e.g., \cite{GrWe:92}).
-Alternatively, we can derive the equivalence of these formulations from Theorem 1.5.1 in \cite{rwd:88}.
+So we have two characterizations of the nonparametric maximum likelihood estimator, the characterization as a maximizer of (\ref{eq:loglikICI}) and the characterization as a minimizer of (\ref{LS_CS}).
+Note that the weights are equal and constant in the least sauares problem.

 If we turn to the (common) situation where there are more observation times per unobservable $X_i$, the situation is considerably more complicated, and the limit distribution of the nonparametric MLE is still unknown generally.
 We consider here the simplest extension, where one has two observation times per unobservable $X_i$ ({\it interval censoring, case 2}).
-Instead instead of observing the $X_i$'s, one observes
+Instead of observing the $X_i$'s, one observes

 so instead of only observing that $X_i$ is larger than or smaller than an observation $T_i$, we now have an observation interval $(U_i,V_i)$, $U_i<V_i$, and we know whether our unobservable $X_i$ is inside the interval or to the left or right of it.
+Just as in the current status model, we assume that $X_i$ is distributed independently of $(U_i,V_i)$.
 The log likelihood (\ref{eq:loglikICI}) changes into